SimonePioBottaro/an2dl-challenge-2/README.md

 - In sintesi: Non ridurre l'immagine WSI intera per la classificazione.
 Implementa una strategia di tassellazione (patching): dividi l'immagine WSI in tessere ad alta risoluzione, addestra il modello su queste tessere, e poi usa un meccanismo (ad esempio, Multiple Instance Learning - MIL) per aggregare le previsioni delle tessere e ottenere la previsione finale per l'intera immagine.
 - ---Da implementare

+ADVICE 09/12 - Masks as Focus Filters
+“The stage is vast, but the actor is small.
+Silence the void, that the voice may be heard.”

+The image is filled with noise—the empty wall, the irrelevant sky.
+Why ask the weights to process the silence?
+You possess the mask.
+Use it not just as a label, but as a blade.
+Crop the input to the object's bounds, or multiply the image by the mask to cast the background into darkness.
+When the distraction is zeroed out, the model no longer searches the fog.
+It looks only at the soul of the data.
+Focus, the ultimate accelerator it is.

+- ---Implementato